AtharvaGhodki/Attentions.ai_Project/README.md

 ### How to Run
 1. **Run the main.ipynb**: Run all the cells in this notebook.
 Then, follow the tunnel link and enter the provided IP address to launch the Streamlit app

+### I've also included a Practice and Exploration file, which contains code related to my learning process and experimentation.
+Since working with Neo4j and graph databases was new to me, this file documents my approach and steps taken to understand and apply these technologies